 All three brothers had been provided with huge lordships in France – which helps explain their loyalty.
 But this method had great dangers of its own.
 These apanages, large territorial endowments for younger brothers, might drift permanently out of the king’s control.
 The Burgundian domains, which almost became a separate kingdom, started out in just this way.

 Dynasties thus steered a perilous course between the threat of biological extinction and the chaos of conflict within the family.

 There were other political systems in medieval Europe.
 Iceland and Venice, two places about as different as is possible to be, were both republics.
 The Holy Roman Empire, comprising Germany and north Italy, was always elective in theory, and elective in reality from 1254 to 1438, after which the Habsburgs established a monopoly of the imperial title.

 But it was dynastic politics that left the deepest mark on Europe, a mark that can be seen to this day, both in the states that arose from dynastic unions, such as Spain, or those that arose from dynastic fission.
 France and Germany did not exist in the early Middle Ages and are the result of a family division between Charlemagne’s grandsons.
 There was dispute over their boundaries, an argument that was still going on in the 20th century.
 Who would believe that some makeshift dynastic arrangement of the ninth century would be etched permanently on the map of Europe, and that young men might die for that line in 1870 or 1914, a thousand years after it was devised?
 The family politics of medieval Europe were, in a sense, family squabbles writ large, but sometimes they were writ very large indeed.

-Robert Bartlett is Bishop Wardlaw professor of medieval history emeritus at the University of St Andrews.
-His latest book, Blood Royal: Dynastic Politics in Medieval Europe, is published by Cambridge University Press in July
+Robert Bartlett is Bishop Wardlaw professor of medieval history emeritus at the University of St Andrews, and the author of Blood Royal: Dynastic Politics in Medieval Europe (Cambridge University Press, 2021)